Chögyal Namkhai Norbu Rinpoche

 After privately teaching yantra yoga in Naples for several years, he started transmitting Dzogchen teachings, establishing the Dzogchen Community with his students in the mid-1970's, an organization that now has centers around the world.
 In 1988, Chögyal Namkhai Norbu founded A.S.I.A.
 (Association for International Solidarity in Asia), a non-governmental organization focusing on educational and medical needs in Tibet.
 He founded the Shang Shung Institute in 1989 for the sake of safeguarding and promoting Tibetan culture.

-Chögyal Namkhai Norbu continues to travel constantly all over the world, giving talks and holding retreats attended by thousands of people.
+Chögyal Namkhai Norbu traveled constantly all over the world, giving talks and holding retreats attended by thousands of people.

 The teachings of Dzogchen have been transmitted through both the Buddhist Nyingma tradition and the non-Buddhist Bon tradition of Tibet, as continuous lineages extending over 1000 years.